-Steroid shots and spot creams can help remove blemishes in a couple of hours, but confidence isn’t that easy to heal.
-In our conversation below four youngsters speak on the effects acne has had on their lives – from remedies they have considered to be beneficial to tackling recurrent insecurities.
+Steroid shots and spot creams can help remove blemishes in a couple of hours, but confidence is not that easy to heal.
+In our conversation below four youngsters speak on the effect’s acne has had on their lives – from remedies they have considered to be beneficial to tackling recurrent insecurities.

 Theresa VanSlambrouck from Berkley, Michigan- Esthetician, makeup artist and content creator

 “I got the occasional pimple around puberty, which was expected, but it started getting noticeably bad and cystic around 15.
 Having cystic acne has definitely affected my mental health especially since I had to go through high school with it.”

 High school is a time where everyone is focused on the way they look which made Theresa feel “different” as not many others had acne as bad as she did.

 “My mum luckily worked at a dermatologist office during the time my acne started to get really bad, so I was blessed enough to get free office visits.
 All the treatments my doctor gave me were all temporary.”

 “No matter how many oral medications and prescription topicals I tried, my acne ALWAYS came back, and it came back with a vengeance.”

 This was the main reason why Theresa decided to become an Esthetician as she wanted to understand her skin more and help others who are struggling with acne.

 “That’s really the reason why I started dabbling in makeup.
 I used the makeup to hide the painful blemishes I was dealing with.”